JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 Results were written for debugging; skipping simulation/bitstream.
 ```

-(A silent version of exactly this — sweep stops unmet, results written,
+Silently continuing past unmet timing — writing results, running sim,
-cocotb sim runs and passes, exit 0 — is how a failing wireguard build once
+exiting 0 — would let a real timing failure go unnoticed, since simulation
-went unnoticed.)
+only checks logical correctness, not fmax.

 **Pipeline depth summary.** Right after the *Writing Results* banner, one
 block reports how deeply each main ended up pipelined (total slices and stages,
-see §2), broken down by decoupled region — computed on the final emitted
+see §1), broken down by decoupled region — computed on the final emitted
-table so it includes any depth the §6.5 re-elaboration added:
+table so it includes any depth the §6 re-elaboration added:

 ```
 [sweep] Pipeline depth summary: